-3. Identification
+4. Identification

-We use our randomized experiment to evaluate the impact of literacy skills on the academic performance of first-year university students in Economics and Management.
+We use our randomized encouragement experiment (Holland, 1988; Duflo et al., 2007) to evaluate the impact of literacy skills on the academic performances of first-year university students in Economics and Management, in particular across disciplines.

-Using the framework of the Rubin Causal Model (Rubin, 1974), hereafter RCM, we identify the causal effect using an instrumental variable estimation strategy, following Angrist, Imbens and Rubin (1996).
-Y_i is the outcome variable.
-It represents the grade for the final exam, the inclass component or the overall course grade for any course taken by student i in the first year of the Economics and Management program; it may also refer to whether student i completes the academic period in question (i.e., the first or second semester or the full academic year).
-T_i is the treatment, and refers to varying the literacy skill level as measured by the two literacy test scores.
-We first consider T_i as taking only two values: either there is an increase in the literacy level (T_i =I, literacy score is greater for the second than for the first test) or not (T_i =0).
+Using the framework of the Rubin Causal Model (Rubin, 1974), hereafter RCM, we identify the causal effect using an instrumental variable estimation strategy, following Angrist et al. (1996). $Y_i$ is the outcome variable.
+It represents the grade for the final exam, the in-class component or the overall course grade for any course taken by student i in the first year of the Economics and Management program; it may also refer to whether student i completes the academic period in question (i.e., the first or second semester or the full academic year). $T_i$ is the treatment, and refers to varying the literacy skill level as measured by the two literacy test scores.
+We first consider $T_i$ as taking only two values: either there is an increase in the literacy level ( $T_i$ =I, literacy score is greater for the second than for the first test) or not ( $T_i$ =0).
 We then evaluate the impact of increasing the literacy level on first-year students' final exam scores or final grades (for instance) in Economics and Management (average treatment effect):